English Cocker Spaniel portrait

 English Cocker Spaniels are highly adaptable and can thrive in an apartment setting as long as they receive daily exercise to keep them in good shape.
 This breed possesses significant stamina and enjoys activities like long, brisk walks, fetching games, or participating in sports such as agility and flyball.
 When they are puppies, their exercise needs differ, and proper management is essential.

 For puppies between 9 weeks to 4 months old, engaging in puppy kindergarten once or twice a week provides exercise, training, and socialization.
-Additionally, 15 to 20 minutes of playtime in the yard during morning and evening is beneficial, with games of fetch being especially enjoyable.
+Additionally, 15 to 20 minutes of playtime in the yard during the morning and evening is beneficial, with games of fetch being especially enjoyable.
 From 4 to 6 months, weekly obedience classes and daily half-mile walks are suitable, along with playtime in the yard.
 Between 6 months and one year, playing fetch during cooler times of the day is recommended, and walks should be limited to half a mile.

 Once an English Cocker reaches a year of age, jogging can be introduced, but it’s essential to keep the distance to less than a mile and allow frequent breaks to protect developing bones and joints.
 Training this sensitive breed requires a gentle approach, as they respond poorly to harshness.
 Positive reinforcement techniques, such as food rewards, praise, and play, are highly effective due to their fast learning abilities.